 Public Health classroom procedure for a cluster of five or more COVID cases:

 - CSU Public Health will coordinate with Larimer County Public Health for case management and response.

-- Classrooms will be closed for 24-72 hours for high level disinfection.
+- Classrooms will be briefly closed for disinfection.

 - CSU Public Health and Larimer County Public Health will determine the need to isolate or quarantine faculty and students.

-- Faculty may be directed to move the class online for a 14-day period or other period, as determined by public health guidance.
+- Faculty may be directed to move the class online for a period, as determined by public health guidance.